Government of the Cayman Islands: Judicial branch

 The Grand Court is headed by the Chief Justice of the Cayman Islands, who is appointed by the Governor on advice from the Judicial Service Commission.
-The current Chief Justice is Anthony Smellie.
+The current Chief Justice is The Honourable Margaret Ramsay-Hale.

+The Financial Services Division of the Grand Court was created in 2009, and is a specialized commercial court track dealing with complex commercial and financial matters.